nus-cs2103-AY2324S2/ip/docs/README.md

 ### Untag task: `untag`
 Remove tag word on task.

 Format: `untag <taskIndex> <tagWord>`

 Example: `untag 4 hw`

 Expected outcome:
 ```
 OK, I've removed the tag for this task:
     [D][ ] math tutorial (by: Feb 5 2024, 23:59)
     Tags: NIL
 ```

+### Saving data
+All task data is automatically saved after any command.
+There is no need to save manually.
+The data can be found in a text file `[JAR file location]/data/tasklist.txt`.
+> [!CAUTION]
+> Do not manually change the data file unnecessarily.
+If any data in the file has an invalid format, Toothless will
+> discard all the data and start a new blank task list.

 ## Command Summary
 * `list`